Menu

 ATC Safety and Training - several links and articles on this page that cover a variety of trail safety topics.

-Safety circle - if you've ever worked with an ATC crew, you've probably participated in the safety circle talk before work begins.
+Safety circle - If you've ever worked with an ATC crew, you've probably participated in the safety circle talk before work begins.
 Everyone stands in a circle and takes turns providing a safety tip along with either a warm-up stretch or a joke.
 This activity creates a fun way for everyone to engage with the group while also reviewing important issues to stay aware of while working on the trail.

 For information about the Great Smoky Mountains National Park, visit the NPS website or call the information line at (865) 436-1200.